-- A moisture meter is the only sure way to gauge how dry or wet the soil is.
+- A moisture meter is a good tool to gauge how dry or wet the soil is.
 If in doubt, don’t water!

 - Plants go dormant when the temperature is too high and can survive on the water they have stored.

 - In late fall and winter, reduce watering to once every 3-4 weeks.
-Your plants will thank you for it.

 - If your plants are looking a little stunted, they are craving nitrogen and should be fertilized.

-Top 10 Succulents for Your Home
+Our Favorite Succulents for Your Home

-- Aloe Vera.
-The healing sap from this succulent has been used for centuries to heal burns.
+Aloe Vera: The healing sap from this succulent has been used for centuries to heal burns.
 Allow the soil to dry out between waterings and don’t let the plant sit in water.

-- Ponytail Palm.
-These are not palm trees at all but actually are a member of the succulent family.
+Ponytail Palm: These are not palm trees at all but are actually a member of the succulent family.
 This plant holds a lot of water in its bulbous trunk so it is perfect for neglectful gardeners.

-- Hens & Chicks.
-Also known as echeveria and sempervirum, these two plants share the common name ‘Hens & Chicks’.
+Hens & Chicks: Also known as echeveria and sempervirum, these two plants share the common name ‘Hens & Chicks’.
 Allow to dry out slightly between waterings.

-- Snake Plant.
-This is an extremely hardy succulent plant that can handle a lot of abuse.
+Snake Plant: This is an extremely hardy succulent plant that can handle a lot of abuse.
 Fertilize once a year and allow the plant to dry our between waterings.